 Yes, you can get a mortgage after you’ve been repossessed.
 But it’ll be more difficult this time around.
-Repossession is stressful and emotional time, and just because it’s happened in the past, doesn’t mean it’s going to happen again.
+Repossession is stressful and emotional time.
 Unfortunately, most high street banks won’t consider you at all after a repossession.
 They’ll see it in your credit history and it’s an instant no. That’s why it’s important to work with a specialist broker and lender who’ll take the time to understand you and your circumstances.

 If you’ve been repossessed in the past, you’ll need to find a specialist lenders who’ll be happy to consider you and look at your unique situation.